Rollfreeze/progress_circle/README.md

 ```

 So there are some named constructors for your convenience
-that ask only required params for your current case.
+that ask only required params for your current case:

 ```dart
 ProgressCircle.fromValues(